platonvin/platonvin.github.io/sources/articles/my_experience_with_rust.md

 **Performance-wise, `Rust` is truly a rocket.
 But not all `Rust`.**

 `C`-like `Rust` is a beast.
 Simple references and struct hierarchy forces you into code that produces insane assembly.
 Enums for polymorphism are just regular functions.
-However, wrap everything in `Option`s, `Rc` `Cell`s and `Box`es, `dyn trait`s, hashtables to fight borrow checker, and it's not so fast anymore.
+However, wrap everything in `Option`{.keep-style}s, `Rc`{.keep-style} `Cell`{.keep-style}s and `Box`{.keep-style}es, `dyn trait`{.keep-style}s, hashtables to fight borrow checker, and it's not so fast anymore.

 ## negatives

 Not sure if it clicked or not.
-I frequently wonder if I'm still missing a fundamental piece of `Rust` philosophy I thought i understood move semantics and tried to utilize it only to get mismatch between drop (which takes `&mut` and not `mut`) and the fact that i want to take out a thing from a struct.
-I had to either wrap it in `Option<_>` or use `MaybeUninit`
+I frequently wonder if I'm still missing a fundamental piece of `Rust` philosophy I thought i understood move semantics and tried to utilize it only to get mismatch between drop (which takes `&mut`{.keep-style} and not `mut`{.keep-style}) and the fact that i want to take out a thing from a struct.
+I had to either wrap it in `Option<_>`{.keep-style} or use `MaybeUninit`{.keep-style}

 ---

 Gamedev needs safe code that does not fall under safe `Rust` quite often.
-And vice versa, actually - gamedev writes "unsafe" code that falls under safe `Rust` - there's a trend to trick the borrow checker using `Vec[index]` as "virtual memory" (effectively disabling a borrow checker via virtual memory)
+And vice versa, actually - gamedev writes "unsafe" code that falls under safe `Rust` - there's a trend to trick the borrow checker using `Vec[index]`{.keep-style} as "virtual memory" (effectively disabling a borrow checker via virtual memory)

 ---

 You are not always given control over things - other people decided you should **not** have it, and now you have a problem.
-You cannot just disable slice bound checks for a scope - rewriting ops with `proc_macro` wont modify called functions, custom wrapper is ugly and has the same scope problem, replacing `#[panic_hook]` with `unreachable_unchecked!()` is insanity.
+You cannot just disable slice bound checks for a scope - rewriting ops with `proc_macro`{.keep-style} wont modify called functions, custom wrapper is ugly and has the same scope problem, replacing `#[panic_hook]`{.keep-style} with `unreachable_unchecked!()`{.keep-style} is insanity.
 It is absolutely possible to have fine-grain control in `Rust` - its just ugly, verbose and unreadable.
 You want "-ffast-math" in function?
 Good luck!
 You cant change it for dependencies, and have to use intrinsics*.
 Is it possible?
 Sure, but you better off code it in `C` and link with LTO.
 Or just code in `C`.
 \* not literally intrinsics, but methods that call intrinsics.
 They are not overloaded.\
 Sometimes i feel like people have joined a cult of "no unsafe <strike>code</strike>"